 Remember that labor can be very overwhelming and emotional, and to provide the safest delivery it is best to limit visitors to only those there to provide support.
-We ask that you choose only two individuals to be present in the actual delivery.
+We ask that you choose only three individuals to be present in the actual delivery.

 Anyone sick or recently exposed (within the past three weeks) to an infectious disease (such as chicken pox) should not visit the Birthing Center.

 There is limited space, so we ask that only one support person be by your side.